fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 c
 # NameError (undefined local variable or method `c' for main:Object)
 ```
-In our example above, on `line 1`, we initialise the local variable `a` and assign it to the string object `'hello!'`.
+In our example above, on `line 1`, we define the local variable `a` and assign it to the string object `'hello!'`.
 We then define a `greeting` method on `lines 3-5`, which passes the string object `"I say "` as an argument to a block on execution.

 When we call the `greeting` method on `line 7`, we pass a block (denoted by the `do..end` reserved word pair immediately following the `greeting` method call) as an argument.
 The `greeting` method then passes the string object `"I say "` to the block, and the block executes.

-Within the block, a block local variable `c` is initialised on `line 8`, and assigned to the string object `"local block variable"`.
-The block accesses the string object passed as an argument to the block parameter `str` by the `greeting` method (`"I say "`), as well as the local variable `a` that was initialised outside of the block to output `"I say hello!"` and return `nil`.
+Within the block, a block local variable `c` is defined on `line 8`, and assigned to the string object `"local block variable"`.
+The block accesses the string object passed as an argument to the block parameter `str` by the `greeting` method (`"I say "`), as well as the local variable `a` that was defined outside of the block to output `"I say hello!"` and return `nil`.

 However, when we attempted to return the value of local variable `c` on `line 14`, a `NameError` was raised.
 Since blocks create their own scope, attempting to access local variables defined inside of a block outside of that block scope will raise a `NameError`.